ADVANCED MEDICINAL CHEMISTRY - 2023/4

 - through coursework, the ability to use electronic databases (pillar: digital capabilities) and peer-reviewed literature to research and understand a specified target protein, evaluate an imaginary hit molecule (with reference to published target ligands) in terms of possible binding interactions, and propose analogues with improved efficacy along with routes to their synthesis with reference to the literature.
 It utilises skills gleaned from lectures and tutorial problem-solving as described above.

 Thus, the summative assessment for this module consists of:

 The research proposal oral presentation takes place approximately one week before the deadline for the written proposal to allow the students to act on (and therefore better internalise) immediate feedback.
-Some feedback is given immediately in the form of verbal questions and suggestions for improvement of the proposed research.
-Formal written feedback is given later including marks, why they were awarded and what could be done to improve.
-Feedback to the written research proposal consists of annotations on the returned document and general comments on the mark sheet indicating why the given marks have been assigned and what could be done to improve.
+During the presentation, some feedback is given immediately in the form of questions and suggestions for improvement of the proposed research.
+Formal written feedback is given 1-2 days later including marks, why they were awarded and what could be done to improve in time to edit the written proposal.
+Feedback to the written research proposal consists of annotations on the returned document and general comments on the mark sheet indicating why the given marks have been assigned and what could be done to improve

-- • provide students with the ability to critically evaluate published medicinal chemistry programmes and make suggestions for drug design.
+- Provide students with the ability to critically evaluate published medicinal chemistry programmes and make suggestions for novel drug design

 C - Cognitive/analytical

 The learning and teaching strategy is designed to:

 - Through lectures and pre-recorded material, provide a graduate-level understanding of medicinal chemistry and the pharmacodynamic and pharmacokinetic facets involved, augmented through the use of examples and case studies